 What happens when you apply

-Insurers will want to give you a risk assessment to determine the likelihood of your making a claim against your policy in the future.
-Each insurer will handle this process a little differently, but generally, you can expect to be asked questions relating to your age, occupation, residency, financial status, personal health history, family health history, recreational activities and overall lifestyle.
+Insurers will want to do a risk assessment to determine the likelihood of your making a claim against your policy.
+Each insurer will handle this process differently, but you can expect to be asked a series of questions.
+These could be relating to your age, occupation, residency, financial status, personal health history, family health history, recreational activities and overall lifestyle.
 Some insurers may require medicals and blood tests, but a great many these days do not.

 It’s absolutely crucial to be completely honest about your personal details and medical history when applying for life insurance.
 The more accurate and thorough the information you provide, the better able the insurer will be to obtain an assessment outcome that correctly reflects your individual situation and needs.

-If you’re not completely truthful when applying for life insurance, it can definitely come back to bite you if you have to make a claim – and could result in the cancellation of your policy.
+If you’re not truthful when applying, it can come back to bite you if you have to make a claim.
+It could potentially result in the cancellation of your policy.

 Depending on the results of your assessment, a number of outcomes are possible.
-If the underwriter considers you to be too high-risk to insure because of lifestyle factors or medical conditions, you may be denied cover.
+If the underwriter considers you to be too high-risk to insure you may be denied cover.

-If you’re deemed insurable, you’ll be provided the requested cover based on your assessment at the agreed upon rates and will receive all essential information pertaining to your policy.
+If you’re deemed insurable, you’ll be provided the requested cover based on your assessment at the agreed upon rates.
+You’ll also receive all essential information pertaining to your policy.

-In some cases, there may be exclusions applied to your policy, often related to a high-risk sport or activity that you participate in regularly, or a particular medical condition you may already have.
+In some cases, there may be exclusions applied to your policy.
+These could be related to a high-risk activity that you participate in, or a particular medical condition you may have.

-It’s always worth checking if you get a discount for applying online or for having an existing policy of some other type (home, car, etc.) with the same insurer.
+It’s always worth checking if you get a discount for applying online.
+Or potentially for having an existing policy of some other type (home, car, etc.) with the same insurer.
 There may be a discount for paying annually as opposed to monthly, weekly or fortnightly, too.

 - It’s easy to apply for life insurance in Australia – and just as easy to compare insurers to make sure you’re getting the right policy for your needs